openharmony/multimedia_histreamer/README.md

 HiStreamer is the foundation module of the multimedia subsystem.
 It provides a processing pipeline and plug-ins required by the media framework, such as the file source, codecs, muxer and demuxer, and audio and video data processor.

 ## Logical architecture<a name="section1158716411638"></a>
-As a media engine, HiStreamer connects to media_standard (on a Standard device) or media_lite (on a Mini or Small device) and provides application apis externally.
+As a media engine, HiStreamer connects to player_framework (on a Standard device) or media_lite (on a Mini or Small device) and provides application apis externally.
 It is divided into three layers:
 - Application scenario Encapsulation layer: for example, HiPlayer and HiRecorder.
 - Pipeline framework layer: including Pipeline framework, each Filter node implementation.
 - Plug-in layer: includes plug-in framework, various plug-ins.